antaldaniel/economy.dataobservatory.eu/content/data/api/index.md

 Our observatory has a new data API which allows access to our daily refreshing open data.
 You can access the API via [api.economy.dataobservatory.eu](http://api.economy.dataobservatory.eu/) (*apologies for the ugly, temporary subdomain masking!*).

 All the data and the metadata are available as open data, without database use restrictions, under the [ODbL](https://opendatacommons.org/licenses/odbl/) license.
+We are currently working on a solution that applies the [FAIR Guiding Principles for scientific data management and stewardship](http://www.nature.com/articles/sdata201618), and fulfills the mandatory requirements of the Dublic Core metadata standards and at the same time the [mandatory requirements](https://support.datacite.org/docs/datacite-metadata-schema-v44-mandatory-properties), and most of the [recommended requirements](https://support.datacite.org/docs/datacite-metadata-schema-v44-recommended-and-optional-properties) of DataCite.
+These changes will be effective before 1 July 2021.

 ## Indicator table {#indicator-table}